networknt/light-4j/docs/content/example/petstore.md

 # Test

-The best tool to test REST API is [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
+The best tool to test RESTful API is [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
 It is very easy to set headers and other parameters and save the configuration for future usage.